 Since the late 1990s Leiden University has had locations in two cities: Leiden and The Hague.
 Six of the University's seven faculties are now active at Campus The Hague.
 The Faculty of Governance and Global Affairs is located fully and exclusively in The Hague, as are our Leiden University College and International Studies, the biggest programme taught by the Faculty of Humanities.

 Four key themes in The Hague

 Teaching and research in The Hague closely reflect the profile of the city – City of Peace, Security and Justice – and the many other opportunities offered by the city.
 Our teaching and research at Campus The Hague centre on four key themes:

 - Health and patient care

 Organisations and institutions in The Hague

-Much of the academic teaching and research in The Hague is directly related to the work of the city’s organisations and institutions engaged in peace, security and justice.
-These include ministries, international and European inter-government and non-government organisations, embassies, and diplomatic and legal institutions.
-The capital city is a place where academic knowledge and complex societal issues come together naturally.
-The proximity of these organisations makes The Hague an attractive city to live, work and study.
+Much of the academic teaching and research in The Hague is directly related to the work of the numerous organisations and institutions in the city that are engaged in peace, security and justice.
+These include the Dutch Parliament, ministries, national and international law courts, European institutions, inter-government and non-government organisations, embassies, and diplomatic and other legal and societal institutions.

 Flourishing campus life

-The Hague wants to develop further into a flourishing university city.
-The University has much to offer the city, not only students, highly educated graduates and academic knowledge, but also a breeding ground for talent, innovation, start-ups and post-academic teaching.
-The further development of campus life in The Hague is therefore high on the agenda for the both the municipality of The Hague and for the University.
+The Hague wants to develop further as a flourishing university city.
+The University has much to offer the city, not only in the form of its students, highly educated graduates and academic knowledge, but also a breeding ground for talent, innovation, start-ups and post-academic teaching.
+The further development of campus life in The Hague is therefore high on the agendas of both University and city.